Where To Find Us

 The Haven in HMS Nelson Chaplaincy and the Waterfront Haven are popular places of relaxation and refreshment in the busy dockyard.
-Aggie’s Pastoral Workers Emma Barfoot and Tracey Harvey manage the Havens and other projects.
+Aggie’s Pastoral Workers Emma Barfoot, Tracey Harvey and Paul Jackson manage the Havens and other projects.

 HMNB Devonport - HMS Drake, RM Stonehouse, RM Bickleigh